xemlock/google-apps-login/readme.txt

 *  Google Classroom (Google Workspace for Education)
 *  Personal gmail.com and googlemail.com emails

-Google Apps Login uses the latest secure OAuth2 authentication recommended by Google.
+Login for Google Apps uses the latest secure OAuth2 authentication recommended by Google.
 Other 3rd party authentication plugins may allow you to use your Google username and password to login, but they do not do this securely unless they also use OAuth2.
 This is discussed further in the [FAQ](https://wordpress.org/plugins/google-apps-login/#faq).

 = Translations =